Getting To Know God

 – The Urantia Book

-God Is the Source of Truth
+God Is the Source of All Truth

 God is absolute truth, and a life in the spirit is an eternal search for this higher truth.
 Spiritual beings live truthful lives because truth is a divine reality permeating the entire spiritual universe.